 Create a portfolio for use in interview presentations (and on your website if possible).
 Yes, you do need one.
 And yes, it does need to have decent visual design because effective communication and storytelling with minimal text is an important skill, and this is how you show you have that skill.
 You can find free, well-designed templates on sites like SlidesGo, Canva and Google Suite.

 Have 3-5 solid case studies to choose from that showcase your best work.
-You can have more on your website, but you only need 2-3 as options for a presentation (typically you only have about 40 minutes to present, so you’ll likely only get through one large project or two smaller projects).
-You can change them up depending on the company you’re applying to based on which ones are most relevant.
+That’s all you need on your website or for your portfolio, and you only need 1-2 for a presentation (typically you only have about 40 minutes to present, so you’ll likely only get through one large project or two smaller projects).
+You can change them up based on which ones are most relevant and which showcase your experience.

 There are tons of articles online that talk about the framework for case studies (I posted a few at the bottom).
-The goal is to tell a story of the process and outcomes while showcasing your skills, approach and accomplishments.
+The goal is to tell a story of the process and outcomes while showcasing your skills, approach, decision process, and how you think about your work.
+And, do you sound like you know what you are talking about?

-You do not need a website, but having one adds to your credibility, and makes it easier for people to find you and check out your work.
+You do not need a website, but having one adds to your credibility, and makes it easier for people to find you, get to know you, and decide if they want to talk to you.

-Look at how other researchers talk about themselves.
-LinkedIn is perfect for this.
-It’s ok to get ideas from other people.
+Look at how other researchers talk about themselves to get ideas.
+It’s ok to seek out inspiration!

-Be proactive, not passive.
+Be proactive, not passive/reactive.
 You are the one who creates your future opportunities.
 Jobs will not just come to you if you haven’t set a foundation and strategy for yourself and aren’t taking action.
+What do you want to do, and how are you going to do it?
+Along what kind of timeline?

 Don’t apply for every job you come across – this would be like swiping yes on every profile on a dating app.
 Rather than treating it like a numbers game (trying to date everyone or apply for All The Jobs), be picky and go for jobs that really resonate with you to put your time and energy into.
 Which ones are you most excited about?
 Which ones have the most potential?
 Which ones are aligned with your overall career goals?

-If you have non-UX experience in a particular domain, e.g., healthcare or education, seek out jobs within those fields.
+If you have non-UX experience in a particular domain, e.g., healthcare or education, consider seeking out jobs within those fields.
 Your background will help differentiate you from others and be a value-add to your job.

 Apply only to jobs you’re qualified for – it is easy for a recruiter to quickly see that you don’t qualify and put your application in the no pile.
 Don’t waste your time.

-Create LinkedIn saved searches with email notifications for jobs of interest, using filters and keywords for location, level, company, etc.
+Create saved searches with email notifications for jobs of interest, using filters and keywords for location, level, company, etc. You can do this on LinkedIn and other sites.

 I am pretty certain that most jobs that are publicly posted can be found on LinkedIn, but it may be worth checking other job boards like Indeed, Glassdoor, Monster, etc. as well as research and design job boards like EPIC, local meetup groups (membership sometimes include access to a private list, like Portland’s CHIFOO), email listservs like Google Design & User Research, Slack channels, etc.